rairprotocol/dev-dapp-season1/Season 1 Tasks/2. Merch Giveaway/README.md

 Not attending?
 Thats ok!
 You still earn levels for completing this task and your choice will help us stock up on what you want for future giveaways.
 Just fill out the task as if you were attending EthDenver.

 ## EthDenver Participants
-Complete the task and receive the correct label on your issue.
+Complete the task and paste the text below to receive the correct label on your issue.
 Then come find us at the EthDome during EthDenver and show us your issue (If it has been successfully completed it will be filed under "closed").

 ## HackIndia Participants
 Due to distance, supplies will be limited so we are going to run a raffle for merch winners.
-Complete your task with the provided text below.
+Complete your task and paste the provided text below to receive the correct label on your issue.

 ## Whats Up For Grabs?
 We have three items you can claim!
 The first is our DevDapp T-Shirt (in white or black).